Trauma Therapy in Los Angeles

 How Trauma Triggers Work

-When you're triggered, your brain doesn't always distinguish between past and present.
-It activates the same survival responses—fight, flight, freeze, or fawn—that helped you get through the original experience.
-This isn't a choice or a weakness.
-It's your nervous system doing exactly what it learned to do.
+Triggers are anything that reminds your nervous system of the original threat, even when you're safe now.
+When triggered, your brain doesn't always distinguish between past and present.
+It activates the same survival responses (fight, flight, freeze, or fawn) that helped you get through the original experience.
+This isn't a weakness.
+It's your nervous system doing what it learned to do.

 Why Trauma Symptoms Persist

-After a traumatic experience, it's common to develop rigid beliefs about yourself, others, and the world.
-These beliefs often form automatically as your mind tries to make sense of what happened.
+After a traumatic experience, it's common to develop rigid beliefs about yourself, others, and the world:

 Our Method